 MYTH #1: Raising the minimum wage will cost low-wage workers their jobs.

 FACT: There is resounding evidence that raising the minimum wage is not a job-killer.
-Economists doing cutting-edge studies have found that the typical minimum wage increase does not cause overall job loss.
+Economists doing cutting-edge studies have found that the typical minimum wage increase does not cause major overall job loss.
 “Job loss is more of a threat than a theory.”
 For instance, the threat that robots will take our jobs has been made for over 200 years and full-time work is still 40 hours a week or more!
 The argument that jobs will be shipped offshore fails similarly.
 As much as business tries, it’s not yet possible to move a barista job halfway around the world.
 There are still so many jobs that require human labour.

 A $15 minimum wage would pump billions of dollars into the pockets of low-wage workers and thus the Ontario economy.
 Jobs would be created as a result of the new economic activity, compensating for losses incurred by businesses that can only function on poverty wages.
 As the minimum wage goes up, workers become more valuable to businesses and jobs generally get better.
 Economists have found that when the minimum wage rises workers get more training and there is less turnover.
 Businesses put more energy into raising efficiency rather than keeping tabs on workers in poverty.
 And wages tend to become more equal: wages for managers and other high-paid workers don’t go up as much and businesses spend proportionately more on the lowest-paid.